wq/wq/docs/overview/nested-forms.md

 ## User-Defined Attributes (EAV)

 Many wq-powered applications include the ability for users to define custom attributes that are submitted with each observation.
 This is typically accomplished through an [Entity-Attribute-Value (EAV) structure][EAV structure].
 An EAV structure can be considered a special case of the nested form or parent-child relationship.
 In this case, the Entity model is the parent, the Value model is the child, and the Attribute model is a third auxilary table.
 The Value table contains a foreign key to the Entity and also to the Attribute table.
-(By informal convention, the foreign key field pointing to Attribute is often named "type").
+(By informal convention, the foreign key field pointing to Attribute is often named "type" in wq's implementations of EAV).

 It is technically possible to define an EAV structure using the same methods as shown above for nested forms.
 (If using XLSForm you could put a `wq:ForeignKey` somewhere within a repeat group).
 However, by default you may end up with a form that looks something like this: